Set 29 · Study 1 / 5

 a statement that makes something understandable

-Mark has been acting strange lately and has not given a logical explanation for his behaviour.
+Mark has been acting strange lately and has not given a logical explanation for his behavior.

 Origin: late Middle English: from Latin explanatio(n-), from the verb explanare (see explain)